About White County

 Courts & Case Records

-White County's judicial system consists of the White Circuit Court and White Superior Court, both located in the White County Courthouse at 110 North Main Street, Monticello, Indiana 47960.
+White County's judicial system consists of the White Circuit Court and White County Superior Court, both located in White County Courthouse at 110 North Main Street, Monticello, Indiana 47960.
 The Circuit Court handles a broad range of civil, criminal, family, probate, and juvenile matters, while the Superior Court shares concurrent jurisdiction over many case types.
-Court offices can be reached at (574) 583-7032 for general inquiries.
+Court offices can be contacted through the office’s website. general inquiries.

 - Small claims matters involving disputes under $6,000 are heard in these courts with simplified procedures.